Ph.D. in Ecology and Environmental Sciences

-Also, the program is specifically open to students and faculty mentors in other MSU departments and colleges who undertake relevant doctoral study such as the College of Nursing.
+Also, the program is specifically open to students and faculty mentors in other MSU departments and colleges who undertake relevant doctoral study, such as:

-Students may undertake the Ph.D. following completion of a Master’s degree, or exceptional students may apply directly following completion of a suitable bachelor degree.
+Students may undertake the Ph.D. following completion of a Master’s degree, or exceptional students may apply directly following completion of a suitable Bachelor's degree.
 An appropriate faculty mentor must agree to serve as the student's major advisor as a condition of admission.
 Stipend and operations funding are generally from research grants and contracts awarded to faculty members, but graduate teaching assistantships and other forms of support are also available on a limited basis.

 EES doctoral students will be affiliated with a home department that corresponds to that of their major faculty advisor.
 Other specific graduate program criteria, procedures, and processes vary among departments; students will follow those of their home department, which are also consistent with policies set forth by the Graduate School.